isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-07-22-post-10-aug-2021-or-entrepreneurship-exposure-series-session-1-or-understand-the-global-startup-ecosystem.md

 #### Deep dive into the global startup landscape from the eyes of government and corporate players

-Learn from the regulators, investors and ecosystem builders on how different initiatives and frameworks are pivotal in enabling innovation and entrepreneurship in the ecosystem.
+Learn from the regulators, investors and ecosystem builders on how different initiatives, frameworks and stakeholders are essential in enabling innovation and entrepreneurship in the ecosystem.

 #### Exclusive opportunity to get a mentor or take part in the Youth Challenge along with signing up for the series